Xiaox0105/HM_project/README.md

 It allows guests to book rooms of different types that are available during the time selected, display the bill, and allows the manager to view total income of a time period and cancel bookings

-Data is stored through extensive use of 2D arrays
+Data is stored through extensive use of 2D arrays, which allows guests to check-out and check-in on the same day.

 Determined room availability by creating Date objects, formatting and parsing dates to match real-life calendar of 2021.